-There are a few awesome things about subbing quinoa for bulgur wheat in this recipe.
-For starters, it’s gluten free, which means that people with Celiac disease and gluten intolerance can freely enjoy this salad (unlike traditional wheat tabbouleh).
+Quinoa is gluten free, which means that people with Celiac disease and gluten intolerance can freely enjoy this salad (unlike traditional bulgur wheat tabbouleh).
 The texture is more delicate than bulgur wheat tabbouleh; it feels less heavy in the mouth and the stomach.
-It’s suitable for a vegan diet– in fact, the protein content of quinoa makes it a particularly good choice for vegetarians who do not get their protein from meat.
+The protein content of quinoa makes it a particularly good choice for vegans and vegetarians who do not get their protein from meat.
 It’s also easier to make than traditional tabbouleh; bulgur must be soaked for a few hours to overnight, whereas quinoa can be cooked in a matter of minutes.

-In addition to all of these benefits, quinoa is really, really healthy.
+In addition to all of these benefits, quinoa is very healthy.
 Native to South America, this ancient seed was once called “the gold of the Incas,” and was fed to their warriors to increase stamina.
 It’s been cultivated in the Andes for centuries, and was a major agricultural commodity in Inca and Aztec society.
-Only recently, quinoa has been “rediscovered” here in America, showing up on health food market shelves across the country.
-Quinoa is closely related to spinach; much like spinach, it is packed with nutrients.
-It is a terrific source of protein, amino acids, insoluble fiber, magnesium, riboflavin, and phytonutrients.
-Regular consumption of quinoa can improve your cardiovascular health, reduce the frequency of migraine headaches, and even decrease your risk of certain cancers.
+Quinoa is closely related to spinach, and like that healthy leafy green it is packed with nutrients.
+Quinoa is a terrific source of protein, amino acids, insoluble fiber, magnesium, riboflavin, and phytonutrients.
+Regular consumption of quinoa can improve your cardiovascular health and reduce the frequency of migraine headaches.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.